-Senate Bill No. 1470 mandates the Department of Social Services (DSS) to provide Medicaid reimbursement for services rendered by certified community health workers (CHWs) to HUSKY Health program members.
+Senate Bill No. 1470 mandates the Department of Social Services (DSS) to provide Medicaid reimbursement for services rendered by certified community health workers (CHWs) to members of the HUSKY Health program.
 The bill defines a "certified community health worker" in accordance with existing law and outlines the types of services eligible for reimbursement, including coordination of health care services, navigation of health systems, and health promotion.
-Additionally, the Commissioner of Social Services is required to consult with CHWs, Medicaid beneficiaries, and advocates during the program's design and implementation to ensure inclusivity and access.
+Additionally, the bill emphasizes the importance of consulting with CHWs, Medicaid beneficiaries, and advocates during the program's design and implementation to ensure inclusivity and access.

 The bill also modifies the reporting requirements for DSS regarding the CHW reimbursement program.
-It replaces the previous annual reporting requirement with a mandate for twice-annual reports, which must be submitted every six months.
+It replaces the previous annual reporting requirement with a mandate for twice annual reports, which must be submitted every six months.
 Furthermore, it removes a sunset provision that would have ended the reporting once the program was fully implemented.
-The reports must include updates on the program's design and implementation, an analysis of elements ensuring access to CHW services, and an evaluation of the program's impact on health outcomes and equity.
+The reports must include updates on the program's design and implementation, an analysis of elements ensuring access to CHW services, and evaluations of the program's impact on health outcomes and equity.

 HS Joint Favorable: